For some reason, the last time I moved my Thunderbird profile, it didn’t work very well.

 Before the upgrade, I moved my 1.5 app file into a new sub-folder in the Applications folder (Mac OS X users only) just in case I needed to revert.

-After the upgrade, I found one issue (besides the funky keyboard shortcut issue with Wordpress 2 - see my other article) with the SessionSaver extension.
+After the upgrade, I found one issue (besides the funky keyboard shortcut issue with WordPress 2 – see my other article) with the SessionSaver extension.
 I couldn’t find my list of “SnapBack Tab” recently deleted tabs.
 Normally it is found under the Tools menu.

 I am lost without the Snapback Tab feature, as I frequently close tabs and realize that I need to view them again.
 Yes, I can use the Undo Closed Tab option, but I prefer the Snapback Tab feature much more.